 Biological therapies use substances made from living organisms to treat disease.
 These substances either already exist in nature or are manmade in a laboratory.

-Three main types of immunotherapies are currently being studied in people with non-small cell lung cancer (NSCLC): immune checkpoint inhibitors, cancer vaccines, and adoptive T cell therapy.
-Immune checkpoint inhibitors have made the most progress at this time.
-Immunotherapy is also being studied in small cell lung cancer (SCLC), although this research is in earlier phases.6
+Three main types of immunotherapies are currently being studied in people with non-small cell lung cancer (NSCLC): immune checkpoint inhibitors, therapeutic cancer vaccines, and adoptive T cell transfer.
+Immune checkpoint inhibitors have made the most progress at this time, and are the only type of immunotherapy for which there are FDA-approved drugs available to patients.
+Immunotherapy is also being studied in small cell lung cancer (SCLC), although this research is in earlier phases.9

 Immune checkpoint inhibitors

 Many lung cancers co-exist with T cells capable of killing the cancer cells.
 However, the immune system has many normal mechanisms for dampening itself down.
 The immune system has fail-safe mechanisms that are designed to suppress the immune response at appropriate times in order to minimize damage to healthy tissue.
 These mechanisms are called immune checkpoint pathways.
 They are essentially the brakes on the immune system.
 The PD1/PD-L1 proteins are an example of an immune checkpoint pathway.

 The challenge is that cancer cells are able to use these immune checkpoint pathways to lessen the immune response at the wrong times.
 This may allow cancer cells to thrive.7

 How do immune checkpoint inhibitors work?